Ryden8122/productEntryGenerator/README.md

 5) `invoke` those methods within `db.js`
 6) in the root directory open up a terminal type `node db.js`.
 Press enter and there should be a new file created in same directory called `output.js` or a .json depending.
 You can choose your output type.

+## npm scripts
+`generate` will run `node productEntryGenerator.js` in your terminal and create an output file `reseed` will seed the database you are connected to in your dotenv.